canonical/ceph-containers/HACKING.md

 > **Note:**
 You can also use the script to deploy (experimentally) on a LXD container (rather than a VM) using `--container 1`.
-This can be interesting when KVM support is note available on the machine.
+This can be interesting when KVM support is not available on the machine.
 However, this is not recommended.
 For detailed info on script usage use:

 ```